isle-project/isle-editor/docs/components/latex.md

 * __displayMode__: `boolean` indicating whether to display the equation inline or in display mode.
 Default: `false`.
 * __onClick__: Callback `function` invoked whenever a user clicks on the equation.
 Default: `null`.
 * __style__: `object` with CSS key-value pairs to be applied to the equation container.
 Default: `{}`.
+* __tag__: Custom characters displayed for display equations at the right side.
+Defaults to the number of the equation inside the lesson.